otrv4/otrv4/architecture-decisions/005-brace-keys.md

 The first 3072-bit DH key agreement takes place in the DAKE, as a traditional Diffie-Hellman key exchange.

-We considered two options for ratcheting/deriving this brace key:
+We considered two options for ratcheting/deriving the brace key:

 1. Obtain a brace key from a DH function which requires the other party to contribute to the computation each time a new Mixed shared secret is derived.
 2. Obtain a brace key with DH functions which require the other party to contribute to the computation every n times.
 Between these derivations, the brace keys are obtained using a key derivation function (KDF) that is seeded with the last DH key.
-We propose n = 3, but n can be adjusted for performance.
+For 'n' we propose 'n = 3'.

 We chose the second option.
+Therefore, OTRv4 uses 'n = 3'.

 ### Algorithm

-In this description of the algorithm's functions, we will assume n = 3.

 **k_dh = A_i, a_i**